If you want certain registry keys to be created by the installation program, add them to the registry page.

 Keys you put under HKEY_CLASSES_ROOT are created under HKEY_CLASSES_ROOT during installations for all users.
 But those keys are put under HKEY_CURRENT_USER\Software\Classes during user-specific installations.

 When checking whether your installer correctly created your registry values, you need to remember that HKEY_LOCAL_MACHINE\Software is segregated into 32-bit and 64-bit branches.
 Your installer will use the correct branch as long as you select the correct bitness on the Platform page.
 This comes into play when installing 32-bit software on 64-bit Windows.
-DeployMaster will write the values so that 32-bit software will see them under HKEY_LOCAL_MACHINE\Software.
+DeployMaster writes the values so that 32-bit software sees them under HKEY_LOCAL_MACHINE\Software.
 It's best to use a 32-bit test program if you need to verify registry values that need to be visible to a 32-bit application.
-But if you check with regedit.exe, which is a 64-bit application on 64-bit Windows, then it will not show the values under HKEY_LOCAL_MACHINE\Software because it is showing you the 64-bit branch.
+If you check with regedit.exe, which is a 64-bit application on 64-bit Windows, it won't show the values under HKEY_LOCAL_MACHINE\Software because it is showing you the 64-bit branch.
 64-bit RegEdit shows the 32-bit branch under HKEY_LOCAL_MACHINE\Software\Wow6432Node.
 Your application should never access that node directly.

-DeployMaster will also create several other registry keys and values for its own purposes:
+DeployMaster also creates several other registry keys and values for its own purposes: